cat-turner/gophers-in-space/example_1/notes.md

 ## Example 1

 Adapted from: https://medium.com/@maumribeiro/my-first-graphql-server-in-go-responding-to-apollo-bd1c11426572

 ## What's this

-A verbose implementation of AstronautSchema, it clearly shows a few Graphql primary concepts:
+An example that shows a few Graphql primary concepts:

-### What does a graphql api look like to the client?
+## What does a graphql api look like to the client?

 A single endpoint is used for all datasoures.